 COMMUNITY MEMBERS REFLECT ON THEIR VOCATIONAL JOURNEYS

 Fuller is already transforming the seminary experience by offering new levels of support for students, alumni, and the broader church in their holistic formation.
-Vice President for Vocation and Formation Tod Bolsinger, faculty members, and others comment on their own vocational journeys as well as Fuller’s new curriculum, small groups for leaders, and other resources that are providing whole-life formation for those both on campus and across the world.
+Vice President and Chief of Leadership Formation Tod Bolsinger, faculty members, and others comment on their own vocational journeys as well as Fuller’s new curriculum, small groups for leaders, and other resources that are providing whole-life formation for those both on campus and across the world.

 HOW HAS CHRISTIAN LIFE IN THE WORLD CHANGED?